Tuesday, 9 February 2016

 Would you like to get inside your mind?

-Further ways to actively be stroke smart -
+Further ways to try be stroke smart -

-Reduce your blood pressure and thus heart attack + stroke risk with some regular rays of healthy sunshine (+ sun smarts) - the sacred vitamin D will improve your memory, concentration & protect your mind against aging.
+Help reduce your blood pressure and thus heart attack + stroke risk with some regular rays of healthy sunshine - the sacred vitamin D will help improve your memory, concentration & protect your mind against ageing.
 Yes!

-A little Kitty and older bro (not necessarily bigger bro = I ate all his pies - evidently) were all about the sunny, vitamin D enriched mind mending endorphins last century!
+Above: A little Kitty and older bro (not necessarily bigger bro though = I ate all his pies - evidently) were all about the sunny, vitamin-D-enrichedmind-mending endorphins last century!

 Back in the 80s - Australia's tropical Far North Queensland stylin'